Dustin Martin: Chopstick incident

-In December 2015 Martin was accused of making threats to stab a woman with a chopstick after she asked him to be respectful of other diners at the Mr. Miyagi Japanese restaurant in Windsor in Melbourne's inner-south-east.
-The woman in question contacted Richmond to complain two days after the alleged incident occurred on the Saturday night of 5 December.
-She alleged Martin had been drunk, loud and offensive and when confronted, threatened to stab her in the face with a chopstick.
+In December 2015, Martin was accused of making threats to stab a woman with a chopstick after she asked him to be respectful of other diners at the Mr. Miyagi Japanese restaurant in Windsor in Melbourne's inner-south-east.
+The woman in question contacted Richmond to complain two days after the alleged incident occurred on the night of 5 December.
+According to her allegations, Martin had been drunk, loud and offensive and when confronted, threatened to stab her in the face with a chopstick.
 In addition, she claimed Martin had slammed his hand into the wall next to her head when she threatened to contact the club about the incident.
 A joint statement released by Martin and Richmond in the days that followed acknowledged he had been drunk and acting disruptively and that he had telephoned the woman to offer an apology for any offence he had caused, an apology which was ultimately accepted.

-A police investigation into the incident followed, but was dropped within a fortnight after the woman in question declined to make an official statement.
+A police investigation into the incident followed, but it was dropped within a fortnight after the woman in question declined to make an official statement.
 A police spokesperson said an extensive investigation had taken place and that "After reviewing CCTV footage and speaking to all parties involved, including numerous independent witnesses at the restaurant on the night, investigators determined that no criminal offence took place."
 A further investigation was launched by the AFL in the month that followed and further cleared Martin of making any threat to kill or other such criminal action.
 In a statement, the league said, "There is no evidence to support the allegation that Dustin Martin physically threatened the complainant."
-Martin ultimately received no criminal or league-imposed sanction for the alleged incident but did receive a club-imposed $5,000 fine for being drunk and acting inappropriately in public.
+Martin ultimately received no criminal or league-imposed sanction for the alleged incident, but his club fined him $5,000 for public drunkenness and inappropriate public behaviour.
 The club chose to suspend the fine considering the massive reputational damage the ultimately unfounded incident had inflicted upon him.